Looking to finance a second home? Expert mortgage adviser, Erin Gallacher, explains the options for purchases and remortgages.

 - To live in during the week to be closer to work and avoid the daily commute

 - For personal use as a regularly-used holiday home.
 I say regularly because it will need to be occupied frequently to comply with the necessary buildings insurance.
 (Not to be confused with a holiday let where you rent the property to others for short periods.)

-When assessing affordability, the lender will want to be comfortable that you can afford both the mortgage on your home and the second home, so they will scrutinise all your income and expenditure during the application process.
+When assessing affordability for a loan, the mortgage lender will want to be comfortable that you can afford both the mortgage on your home and the second residence.
+For this reason they may require a larger deposit, usually a minimum of 15%.
+Besides checking your credit rating and credit score, they will also scrutinise all your income and expenditure during the application process.

-How much can you borrow to buy a second home?
+How much can I borrow to buy a second home?